thoughtbot/superglue/docs/rails.md

 ```

-A few notes about the client's behavior with the flash:
+{% hint style="info" %}
-1. When using `data-bz-visit`, all flash in Breezy's redux state will be cleared before the request.
+When using `data-bz-visit`, all flash in Breezy's redux state will be cleared before the request.
+{% endhint %}

+{% hint style="info" %}
-2. when using `data-bz-remote`, the recieved flash will be merged with the current page's flash.
+When using `data-bz-remote`, the recieved flash will be merged with the current page's flash.
+{% endhint %}

 ## `redirect_back_with_bzq`

-A helper for your controller actions:
+A helper to help retain the `bzq` parameter as part of the redirect `location`.
+This helper has the same method signature as Rails own `redirect_back`.

 ```ruby
 def create